 Possible complications and treatment

 The cold sores may become infected by bacteria.
 If the condition spreads to the eyes, in severe cases, it can damage vision.

 In patients who suffer from atopic dermatitis, in rare cases, the cold sores can spread to larger parts of the body.

 Massive cold sores can be a sign that another disease, pneumonia or HIV, for example, has weakened the body's defences.

-Facial herpes may be treated, and sometimes even prevented, with an antiviral drug, aciclovir, which is available as tablets or a cream.
+Facial herpes may be treated, and sometimes even prevented, with an antiviral drug, valaciclovir, which is available as tablets (you need a doctor's prescription).
+There are also over-the-counter cold sore treatments your pharmacist can advise you about.
 Painkillers and a pain relieving mouthwash may also ease the symptoms.
 The treatment should be started as soon as the first symptoms appear.
 Each herpes episode can be treated with tablets or cream to speed the healing process.
 If episodes are very frequent or problematic, taking antiviral tablets daily may help prevent outbreaks.

 If you would like to get a print copy of the information booklets, fill out the form on the consumer request for printed materials page (it contains sections on Genital Herpes - The Facts, Herpes and Relationships, Herpes and Pregnancy, Facial Herpes).